Sign up for the DPO Europe Newsletter

 DPO (Data Protection Officer) Outsourcing

-The company gets an experienced and competent specialist who is able to promptly and correctly resolve issues related to the GDPR and – what is equally important – to take responsibility for them.
+The company gets an experienced and competent specialist.
+They are able to resolve issues related to the GDPR.
+And – what is equally important – they take responsibility for them.
 The Data Privacy Office expert embodies your protection against the supervisory authority.
 The functions of the DPO include the following:

 Penalties for failure to comply with GDPR rules